Circuit Bremgarten

-The Circuit Bremgarten was a 7.280 km motorsport race track in Bern, Switzerland, which formerly hosted the Swiss Grand Prix from 1933 to 1954 (Formula One, 1947 to 1954) and the Swiss motorcycle Grand Prix in 1949 and from 1951 until 1954.
+The Circuit Bremgarten was a 7.280 km motorsport race track in Bern, Switzerland, which formerly hosted the Swiss Grand Prix from 1933 to 1954 (Grand Prix/Formula One/Formula Two) and the Swiss motorcycle Grand Prix in 1949 and from 1951 until 1954.
+Additional Bern Grands Prix were run for Voiturette, Formula Two and sportscars.

-Bremgarten was built as a motorcycle racing track in 1931 in the Bremgartenwald (Bremgarten forest) in the north of Bern.
-The circuit itself had no true straight, instead being a collection of high-speed corners.
+Bremgarten was built as a motorcycle racing track in 1931 in the Bremgartenwald (Bremgarten forest) in the north of Bern, well outside of the separate municipality Bremgarten bei Bern.
+The circuit itself had no true main straight, instead being a collection of high-speed corners.
 It hosted its first automobile race in 1934, which claimed the life of driver Hugh Hamilton.
 In 1948 it claimed the life of Italian racer Achille Varzi.
 From the outset, Bremgarten's tree-lined roads, often poor light conditions and changes in road surface made for what was acknowledged to be a very dangerous circuit, especially in the wet.

-Bremgarten has not hosted an official motorsport event since 1955, when spectator racing sports, with the exception of hillclimbing and rallying, were banned in Switzerland in reaction to the 1955 Le Mans disaster.
-Although there was a 1982 Swiss Grand Prix, it took place in Dijon, France.
+1955 ban

+In reaction to the June 1955 Le Mans disaster, motor racing for position with passing and the risk of collisions like in Le Mans was banned in Switzerland, with the exception of hillclimbing and rallying which are time trial runs of single vehicles.
+The August 21 1955 Swiss Grand Prix was cancelled, thus Bremgarten has not hosted an official motorsport event since 1954.

+Although there were 1975 Swiss Grand Prix (non-championship) and 1982 Swiss Grand Prix, they took place in France, at Dijon-Prenois.
 On June 6, 2007 an amendment to lift the ban was passed by the lower house of the Swiss parliament, 97 in favour and 77 opposed.
 The legislation failed to pass the upper house, and was withdrawn in 2009 after being rejected twice.

+For electric cars, the circuit racing ban was lifted, and Switzerland hosted its first international motor race in 64 years when the 2018 Zurich ePrix was held as a round of the all-electric Formula E championship.